raspberrypilearning/scam-site/en/step_3.md

 ```

 --- /task ---

+--- collapse ---
+---
+title: What about the stylesheet that's already there?
+---
+You may notice that there's already one stylesheet, called `company_style.css` linked to this page.
+This sheet contains some rules that you need to make the page look the way the company wants it, but which aren't what you're focusing on learning right now.
+You might have seen some of them before, and you'll learn others later.
+Pages can have lots of stylesheets, but you have to be careful that the rules don't contradict each other!

+--- /collapse ---

 The design the company wants is the content box over a coloured backgreound that you've probably seen on other websites.
 At its most basic, it looks like this.